eigr/spawn-java-std-sdk/README.md

    rpc SetLanguage(Request) returns (Reply);
 }
 ```

+> **_NOTE:_** Due to the dynamic nature of spawn we are required to define the java package
+> as being the same as the protobuf package name.
+Also generating the java classes in multiple files
+> is mandatory for the process to work correctly.

 We must compile this file using the protoc utility.
 In the root of the project type the following command: